 Beyond graduation a range of opportunities and experiences await you, but gaining access to these opportunities requires more than just your degree.
 Successful graduates are those who are able to make connections between experiences both inside and outside the classroom and to apply what they have learned to new contexts.
-The Knights of Distinction Program is designed to help you do just that.
+The Knights of Distinction program is designed to help you do just that.

-The Knights of Distinction program encourages students to do three things in the pursuit of their goals: PLAN, CONNECT, REFLECT.
+The Knights of Distinction program encourages undergraduate students to do three things in the pursuit of their goals: PLAN, CONNECT, REFLECT.